top of page

 Videos

-You can see the type of party Shira is talking about here, one of the girls is especially dressed up and really quite good.
+You can see the type of party the opening blurb is talking about here, one of the girls is especially dressed up and really quite good.

 Folk dance is dance done by normal people at home and parties.
 Folkloric dance is when those dances are modified for the stage.
 Depending on the people and the dance, the stage version may be very similar or very different from what people do at home, but it is their right to decide how to publicly or privately present themselves.